TBendong/TBendong.github.io/_pages/Openings.md

         <li>Stochastic power system decision-making and control</li>
         <li>Applications of artificial intelligence and machine learning in power system analysis and control</li>
     </ul>
-    <p>If you are interested in other promising new directions, you are very welcome to bring them up, and we can explore and develop them together.</p>
+    <p>If you have interesting ideas in other research areas, I am open to discussing them.</p>
 </div>

 <div class="faculty-profile">